Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Miller, Gerald J., Samuel J. Yeager, W. Bartley Hildreth, and Jack Rabin.
 "How Financial Managers Deal with Ethical Stress."
 Public Administration Review 65, no. 3 (2005): 301–312

-Because there is no DOI, in this example we will use the database name, JSTOR.
+Because there is no DOI, you should list the database name, JSTOR.

 Bibliography Example: